SynapseWeb/PyReconstruct/readme.md

 ## Uninstalling

 If you'd like to uninstall PyReconstruct, simply delete the entire PyReconstruct repository on your local machine.
-(If you cloned the repository through GitHub Desktop, you can also delete it there.)

 <a id="org7077643"></a>